Why should you anticipate your ERP ROI before the implementation?

 In fact, many aspects of a well-implemented ERP software will impact employees and customers that will ultimately have a financial impact, but proper metrics should be anticipated to measure those aspects more directly.
 Finding the right metrics at the first place will allow to:

-What are the main cost and benefits to consider?
+What are the main cost and benefits to consider about your ERP ?

 For every company, the solution will be different, every implementation is unique, it would be imprecise and dangerous to give an estimation of what ROI can be expected from an ERP solution globally.
 However, some specific key metrics should be highlighted considering costs and earnings.